leoleonard/task-1/README.md

 }
 ```

-Now your editor should report the linting warnings.
+Now your editor should report the linting alerts.

 Note that even if you edit your `.eslintrc` file further, these changes will **only affect the editor integration**.
 They won’t affect the terminal and in-browser lint output.
 This is because Create React App intentionally provides a minimal set of rules that find common mistakes.